Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 #### Setup and Initialization

-IMPORTANT: Before beginning the tutorial ensure you have installed AMD Vitis™ 2025.2 software.
-Ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link.
+IMPORTANT: Before beginning the tutorial, make sure you have installed AMD Vitis™ 2025.2 software.
+Make sure you have downloaded the Common Images for Embedded Vitis Platforms from this link.

 <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025-2.html>